ekato-makashvili/ekato-makashvili/README.md

 ![Uploading Cx47.gif…]()

 - 🔭 I’m currently working for Doehler
-- 🌱 I’m currently learning Piano
+- 🌱 I’m currently learning AI Modeling and Piano
-- 👯 I’m looking to collaborate
-- 🤔 I’m looking for help with ...
+- 💻 I’m looking for a remote job
-- 💬 Ask me about my
 - 📫 How to reach me: ekaterinemakashvili@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact:
--->